 Fixed-length coding or ue(v) coding?
 It was agreed by the BoG to use ue(v) coding.

 Delta or not (equivalent to not having the possibility of allowing downsampling or having the possibility of allowing downsampling)?
-Revisit after disposal of the proposal on adding the downsampling capability and/or the deinterlacing capability.

-Revisit.
+The answer was no.

 Hendry was requested to work on a text that implements the above BoG decisions, taking into account the rounding issue mentioned above.

+After text review, it was agreed to use the Ceil( ) function to do the rounding operation.

+BoG recommendation: Adopt item 4)b, based on text changes in JVET-AD0383-v1.